cloudflare/cloudflare-docs/content/waf/custom-rules/custom-firewall/_index.md

 ---
 pcx-content-type: concept
-title: Custom Firewall rules
+title: Custom Rules
 weight: 2
 ---

-# Custom Firewall rules
+# Custom Rules

-Custom Firewall rules allow you to control incoming traffic by filtering requests.
+Custom Rules allow you to control incoming traffic by filtering requests.
 You can perform actions like *Block* or *JS Challenge* on incoming requests according to rules you define.

 {{<Aside type="note">}}